pskhan69/Udacity-Bikeshare/README.md

 ### Credits
-Credit goes to Udacity for such a nice course.
+Credit goes to Udacity for such a nice course.This is very useful course from professional point of view.